-The Pearl® Small Animal Imager was released in 2008 (now Pearl Trilogy) and is used for near-infrared in vivo imaging.
-Using the Pearl Imager with optical agents from the BrightSite line of optical agents gives researchers the ability to track biological events and disease progression in living animals.
-This research is valuable for many areas, including apoptosis, angiogenesis, inflammation, and bone growth.
-The Pearl Trilogy was introduced in 2015, and added a third detection channel for those researchers interested in bioluminescence detection.
+The Pearl® Small Animal Imager was released in 2008 and was an imperative tool for near-infrared (NIR) in vivo imaging.
+It enabled therapeutic companies to run in vivo assays and assess clearance, biodistribution, colocalization and drug efficacy as well as monitor and track diseases.
+The Pearl Trilogy was updated and reintroduced in 2015; it added a third detection channel for those researchers interested in bioluminescence detection.
+Using the Pearl Imager with optical agents from the LI-COR BrightSite™ line of optical agents gives researchers the ability to track biological events and disease progression in living animals.
+This research is valuable in numerous areas of study—including microbiomes, apoptosis, angiogenesis, inflammation, and bone growth.

 The LI-COR Board of Directors would like to take this opportunity to return thanks to God for His merciful providence in allowing LI-COR to develop and commercialize products, through the collective effort of dedicated employees that enable the examination of the wonders of His works.

 "Trust in the LORD with all your heart; and do not lean on your own understanding.
 In all your ways acknowledge Him, and He will make your paths straight."
 Proverbs 3:5, 6